Derek-Ashmore/terraform-hands-on-lab/README.md

 Every effort is made in this lab to use free-tier resources.
 That said, this lab will cost something -- typically less than one dollar.
 A credit card may be required.
 > [AWS Web Services Console](https://aws.amazon.com/resources/create-account/)

+**Use of an employers AWS account is not recommended!** This lab will create an entirely new VPC and subnets within it.
+These are privileges that might not be granted to you.
+The cost of this lab if you follow instructions is well under $1.
+Keep in mind, you can treat the lab as a "demo" as I'll be executing it up front.

 ### Step 3: Download this Project
 > This project is on my [Github](https://github.com/Derek-Ashmore/terraform-hands-on-lab)